 A student who is dissatisfied with the outcome of an Extenuating Circumstances claim should first discuss the matter with their School.

-Requests for Review must be made within one month of the student being notified of the final outcome of their claim for Extenuating Circumstances.
-The review will consider the facts in relation to a student's original claim only.
-New evidence to support a claim will not be accepted or considered as part of the review process.
-Where new evidence not previously considered by the School is submitted with a review request, the request will be closed and the student advised accordingly.
-New evidence should be submitted to the school with an explanation as to why the student could not submit it at the time of making the original claim and will be considered by the school in line with the time limits on submission of claims set out in this Policy.
+Where new evidence not previously considered by the School is submitted with an Academic Appeal, the Academic Appeal will be closed and the student advised accordingly.
+New evidence should be submitted for consideration by the School with an explanation as to why the student could not submit it at the time of making the original claim and will be considered by the School in line with the time limits on submission of claims set out in this policy.

 Students are advised to contact an Education Adviser in the Student Advice Centre or equivalent office on the campuses in Malaysia and China for guidance on the appropriate course of action.